How India's obscenity laws control women's bodies – DW – 07/13/2023

 How India's obscenity laws control women's bodies

-Uorfi Javed is an Indian television actress and internet personality based in Mumbai.
-With over 4 million Instagram followers and over 200,000 Twitter followers, she has made a name in the world of fashion.
+Uorfi Javed is an Indian television actor and internet personality based in Mumbai.
+With more than 4 million Instagram followers and more than 200,000 Twitter followers, she has made a name for herself in the world of fashion.

 Javed is known for her bold and creative clothing choices, which grab headlines and often face public backlash for being too revealing.